 The International Play Association (IPA) is an international non-governmental organization founded in 1961.
 They have produced a poster that seeks to teach children about Article 31 of the UN Convention on the Rights of the Child.
 The poster is written in language that makes it understandable to children.

 Together has planned some great things for 2021 and to celebrate the Year of Childhood hosted by Children’s Parliament, our #RightsResolution is to create weekly infographics to use to support children and young people’s understanding.

 The Convention on the Rights of the Child (CRC) is the fundamental basis for children’s rights in international law.
 If children are to enjoy all their human rights, it is vital that a broader understanding of the CRC is developed across the world.

-This b0oklet explains the concepts behind Article 31 of UN Convention on the Rights of the Child – Children’s Right to Play.
+This booklet explains the concepts behind Article 31 of the UN Convention on the Rights of the Child – Children’s Right to Play.